julienrbrt/simapp/README.md

 # `simapp.zone`

 `simapp.zone` is a set of live raw `SimApp` instances from the Cosmos SDK.
-It provides instances that can be used for testing and development purposes.
+It provides instances that can be used for testing and development purpose.

 ## Use